eduardoksmello/eduardoksmello_study/eksm_guess_the_number/README.md

 * user input

 ## Overview
-Starting the game, the computer will select a random number from 1 to 20 and the user will try to guess it.
+When starting the game, the computer selects a random number from 1 to 20 and the user will try to guess it.
-During gameplay, the computer will answer if the guess is too high or too low.
-The user wins guessing the right number.
-Attempts are delimited by the selected game difficulty.
+After each user attempt the computer will answer if the guess was too high or too low.
+The user wins guessing the right number and attempts are delimited by the selected game difficulty.